 In order to make the RAVEN code aware of the variables the user is going to manipulate/use in her/his own python function, the variables need to be specified in the External input block.
-The user needs to input, within this block, only the variables directly used by the external code and not the local variables that the user does not want, for example, those stored in a RAVEN internal object.
-These variables are named within consecutive variable XML nodes:
+The user needs to input, within this block, only the variables directly used by the external function and not the local variables that the user does not want, for example, those stored in a RAVEN internal object.
+These variables are inputted in a single variables XML node:

-• <variable>, string, required parameter, in the body of this XML node, the user needs to specify the name of the variable.
-This variable needs to match a variable used/defined in the external python function.
+• <variables>, comma separated list, required parameter, in the body of this XML node, the user needs to specify the name of the variables (separated by commas).
+This variables need to match variables used/defined in the external python function.